• Skip to primary navigation

 Thirty minutes later, the Commission returned to public session and invited Sidewinder’s attorney, Susan Snowden, to present the company’s proposed settlement offer.

-Snowden outlined several commitments related to the quantity of water to be pumped (1,000 gallons per minute), the number of truck trips per day (145), and the monitoring of the chemical contaminate plume under the site, along with other commitments about the pipeline construction, road improvements, and funding of replacement wells for the properties in the surrounding area.
+Snowden outlined several commitments related to the quantity of water to be pumped (1,000 gallons per minute), the number of truck trips per day (145), and the monitoring of the chemical contaminant plume under the site, along with other commitments about the pipeline construction, road improvements, and funding of replacement wells for the properties in the surrounding area.

 In return for the Planning Commission accepting the proffers, Snowden offered that Sidewinder would suspend the current litigation.
 According to Snowden’s presentation, the company would not move to dismiss its lawsuit until it received a final approval of its site plan and building permit.